The rock and why Vincennes doesn't have it

 Vincennes came looking for the house without knowing the rock even existed.
 They may not have even wanted it or cared about it.
 Joel told me they didn't think there was such a stone.
 Naturally, he knew otherwise.
 He'd found it in the weeds.

 When I learned of it, I contacted Julie Schesselman at the library in Brookville.
 She found it.
-After that, I found it.
-I've written to Vincennes with proof of the rock.
-We aren't sure where it belongs but a patch of weeds may not be appropriate.
+Now it has a home in Brookville, as close to where it belongs as possible.

 Now we need to find the old church bell.